 Apologies.
 We’re taking a five minute break to resolve some technical issues with the liveblog.
 Stay tuned!

-And, like my namesake bird, we’re back!
+And, like my namesake bird (the Phoenix), we’re back!

 I think my PC may have objected to watching Crabb and Goyle flavoured polyjuice potions being consumed.